-Simply put, dither if you're mastering your own track, but don't dither if you're getting someone else to master your track.
+Simply put, dither if you need to export your song at a reduced bit depth.
+If your DAW processes audio in a 32 bit floating point environment, apply dither to your song if you export it as a 24 bit or 16 bit file.
 This wouldn't be much of an article if I left it at that, so for all you tech nerds, keep reading to find out how dither works.

 When you apply dither, you're actually introducing a very low level noise into your track.
 This noise reduces artifacts that can appear when bouncing your track at lower bit depths.
 Most popular limiters such as Fab Filter's Pro-L, Wave's L2 and iZotope's Ozone have a dither option.
 You typically place a limiter at the end of your master chain and you're also meant to dither at the end of your master chain.
 Knowing this, it makes sense that these limiters have an integrated dithering feature.

 I'll be using iZotope's Ozone to demonstrate how I apply dither.
 It has a great range of dither options to choose from.
 The goal is to apply dither without it being too audible, while still preserving audio quality at reduced bit depths.